jeffrey-a-meunier/fprime-documentation/tutorials/rate-groups/index.rst

 Tutorial 7: Rate groups
 =======================

-In this tutorial you'll modify the TelemetryController so that when it changes the Thruster's power level, it does it in increments of 10% once per second.
+In this tutorial you'll modify the ThrusterController so that when it changes the Thruster's power level, it does it in increments of 10% once per second.
 This allows us to change the power level of the thruster gradually from the existing level to the target leve.